 Common Illnesses in Horses & Cattle

-Whenever you believe your animals are suffering from illness, contact your large animal veterinarian immediately.
-We’ll be able to perform a thorough physical exam and any diagnostic tests needed to verify your animal’s condition.
+If you believe your animals are suffering from illness, contact your large animal veterinarian immediately.
+We can perform a thorough physical exam and any diagnostic tests needed to verify your animal’s condition.

-- Colic – colic refers to a problem with the abdomen, whether simple indigestion to more serious conditions such as spasmodic or impact colic.
-Signs that your horse may have colic include biting or kicking at their abdomen, restless behavior, labored breathing, elevated pulse, and lack of appetite or defecation.
+- Colic – Colic refers to a problem with the abdomen.
+This could be simple indigestion or a more serious condition such as spasmodic or impact colic.
+Signs your horse may have colic include biting or kicking at their abdomen, restless behavior, labored breathing, elevated pulse, and lack of appetite or defecation.

-- Common cold – horses can get colds too, and while it is generally not life-threatening, it could require veterinary intervention.
+- Common cold – Horses can get colds too, and while they are generally not life-threatening, they might require veterinary intervention.
 Signs of a cold include discharge from the nose, a slightly higher temperature, and swollen throat glands.

-- Skin conditions – being outdoor animals puts horses at the risk of skin conditions caused by environmental elements or parasites.
-Look out for hair loss, irritated skin, and obsessive scratching or licking behavior.
+- Skin conditions – Being outdoor animals puts horses at risk for skin conditions caused by environmental elements or parasites.
+Check for hair loss, irritated skin, and obsessive scratching or licking behavior.

-- Bloat – Bloat results from rich pastures fermenting rapidly in the stomach and creating gas that can cause pain and bloating that puts pressure on internal organs.
+- Bloat – Bloat results from rich pastures fermenting rapidly in the stomach.
+This causes painful gas and bloating, which puts pressure on the internal organs.
 If the pressure isn’t relieved, bloat can be fatal.

-- Footrot – caused by soil-borne bacteria, foot rot results in a lame cow with hoof discharge.
+- Foot rot – Foot rot is caused by soil-borne bacteria, and can result in lameness and hoof discharge.
 The best treatment is prevention—manage wet pastures and prevent your livestock from standing in areas where bacteria can thrive.

-- Eye problems – Being outdoors in the sun and elements puts cattle at risk of eye cancer, and highly contagious diseases such as pink eye are very common.
+- Eye problems – Being outdoors in the sun and elements puts cattle at risk for eye cancer and highly contagious diseases such as pink eye.
 If you notice your cattle shutting an eye and rubbing it against fence posts or trees, contact your large animal vet for treatment.
 When treated early, most cases are completely curable.